Go With Your Gut: 4 Ways to Boost Your Immune System Through Digestion

 How Are They Connected?

-If germs or allergens do make it past your stomach acid, there is a mucosal layer that acts as the first line of defense for the immune system and utilizes a combination of illness fighting organisms (like mucus and gut microbes) to prevent pathogens from continuing on.
-Those that are able to cross this barrier can trigger immune responses or increase overall inflammation throughout the body which may weaken your immune system.
+If germs or allergens do make it past your stomach acid, a mucosal layer acts as the first line of defense for the immune system.
+It utilizes a combination of illness-fighting organisms (like mucus and gut microbes) to prevent pathogens from continuing.
+Those who can cross this barrier can trigger immune reactions or increase overall inflammation all over the body, which may infect your immune system.

-The second line of defense is a tight layer of cells called the epithelium.
-These cells are rich in a microbe fighting enzyme called lysozyme which helps destroy pathogens and prevent them from crossing into the blood, decreasing your risk of an immune reaction.
+The second line of protection is a thick layer of cells known as epithelium.
+These cells are heavy in a microbe-battling enzyme called lysozyme, which helps ruin pathogens and prevent them from crossing into the blood, decreasing the risk of an immune reaction.

-Your digestive system is equipped with physical barriers, like stomach acid and enzymes, whose main job is to stop pathogens before they can enter the intestines and disrupt your delicate microbial balance.
+Your digestive system is prepared with physical obstacles that contain stomach acid and enzymes.
+These enzymes' foremost job is to kill pathogens before they can enter the intestines and disrupt your sensitive microbial balance.

 So What Could Go Wrong?

-The digestive system is large with many different functions, so there is ample opportunity for things to go wrong and impact the immune system.
+The digestive system is extensive and has many different functions, so there is ample opportunity for things to go wrong and impact the immune system.

-Starting with the upper GI system, inadequate stomach acid or enzyme production may interfere with digestion by only partially digesting food and allowing it to continue on before it is fully digested.
-When you’re not able to fully digest food it increases the risk of overgrowth of harmful microbes and potential adverse reactions to frequently consumed foods.
+Starting with the upper GI system, inadequate stomach acid or enzyme production may interfere with digestion by only partially digesting food and allowing it to continue before it is fully digested.
+When you cannot fully digest food, the risk of overgrowth of dangerous microbes and potential adverse reactions to constantly absorbed foods increases.

-When you’re not able to fully digest food it increases the risk of overgrowth of harmful microbes and potential adverse reactions to frequently consumed foods.
+When you are not able to completely digest food, it raises the risk of overgrowth of hazardous microbes and potentially raises reactions to frequently absorbed foods.

-Chronic stress, dietary imbalances, and certain medications can also affect microbial balance, digestive health, and weaken the immune system. `
+Chronic stress, dietary imbalances, and certain medications can also affect microbial balance and digestive health and weaken the immune system. `

 The good news is that there’s a lot we can do to prevent things from going wrong and to heal digestion if we experience issues!